 The cemetery was originally located around Madison Street and what today is 7th Avenue.
 Barrios says residents back then didn’t want the town’s burial ground so close to the outskirts of its growing community.
 So, around 1884 this became the burial area for the townspeople.

 The city purchased one cemetery, another was privately owned which included a military section for veterans.
 Several organizations also acquired land for their members.
 Ultimately there were seven cemeteries.
 It was referred to as Block 32 at the time.

 By 1914 the cemetery was abandoned and closed.
-The city of Phoenix took it over in the 1950s, then changed the name.
+The city of Phoenix took it over in the 1950s, then the name changed.
 And in the late 1980s city voters approved a bond to protect and restore the cemetery.

-“With the bond issue, they came in fixed the headstones, built the beautiful fence that you see around here,” Barrios said.
+“With the bond issue, they came in, fixed some of the headstones, built the beautiful fence that you see around here,” Barrios said.

 “It’s around 3,600 burials that we know of.
 And there’s only like 600 and something headstones.
 Many of the people that are buried we know they’re buried here but in some cases we don’t even know the exact location of their burial," Barrios said.

-In 2012 the remains of 14 people were unearthed during construction near the original cemetery site — on 6th Avenue and Madison Street.
-Those remains were reinterred in Pioneer and Military Memorial Park nearly 100 years after it was closed.
+In 2012 the partial remains of 14 people were unearthed during construction near the original cemetery site — on 6th Avenue and Madison Street.
+Those remains were reinterred in Pioneer and Military Memorial Park nearly 100 years after the last burials.